monktastic/no-more-contempt/scratch/scratch.md

 Evil is an absence masquerading as a presence.
 There are different degrees and causes, and therefore different solutions, but...

 If someone is not trying, contempt will not make them try.

-Contempt eats away at people's souls.
-Worse, it is a desire to.

 Eagerness to find or seek out evil (or sd) in others is a sign that we are hiding something from ourselves.
 Something in us wants to see the worst in people.
 Seeing the good in people is a superpower.